-Some Common Objections to Paedobaptism Answered in Outline
+Some Common Objections to Paedobaptism Answered in

 By Richard Bacon